JarvisDRaymond/rabbleRoundhouse/README.md

 Depending on your system, you might not need to install react.

 ## Notes on Implementation
 There is a requirement that states <i>only those that have a status of "available" are currently able to be downloaded</i>.
-This is address by having the download selected alert only those items that are both checked and have an available status.
+This is addressed by having the download selected alert only those items that are both checked and have an available status.

 This application uses modern JavaScript and is best run in a modern web browser.